concourse/docker-image-resource/README.md

 Tracks and builds [Docker](https://docker.io) images.

+Note: docker registry must be [v2](https://docs.docker.com/registry/spec/api/).

 ## Source Configuration

 * `repository`: *Required.* The name of the repository, e.g.
 `concourse/docker-image-resource`.

+  Note: When configuring a private registry, you must include the port (e.g. :443 or :5000) even though the docker CLI does not require it.

 * `tag`: *Optional.* The tag to track.
 Defaults to `latest`.